-Tiyende Girls Secondary School
+‘Tiyende Pamodzi’ Girls Secondary School

-The Tiyende Girls Secondary School is located in Dedza, a rural area in the central region of Malawi.
-The school offers an opportunity for young women to continue education after primary school.
-Unfortunately this is not common, as most girls usually get involved in farming or other income generating activities.
-The school, which will offer boarding in the near future as well, can host 300 girls.
-Access to clean and sufficient water will enable quality education and the empowerment of many young women here!
+Located in Mganja, a rural area in the central region of Malawi, the school offers an opportunity for young women to continue education after primary school.
+Unfortunately this is not common, as many girls become mothers at a young age and have to be subsistence farmers hence.
+The school, which will offer boarding in the near future as well, can host 400 girls.
+Access to clean and sufficient water will enable quality education, small scale agriculture and the empowerment of many young women here

 Make this change happen with us!

 (For further project details scroll down below the donation form)